 Included in the MEHM (Minimum European Health Module, a module incorporated into European health surveys), this is an indicator linked to chronic diseases.
 Suffering from a chronic disease or a long-term health problem may have considerable negative consequences on social integration.

-From 2012 to 2019, there was an increase in long-term health problems in the total population and the population with a migration background (respectively 11.0 and +1.4 percentage points).
-The increase is not significant in the other population groups.
+From 2012 to 2020, there was an increase in long-term health problems in all population groups.
+The population with a migration background from the second or subsequent generations had the highest increase (+3.5 percentage points).

 In most cantons, the population without a migration background had more long-term health problems than those with a migration background.
-This difference is significant in the cantons of Zurich, Schaffhausen, Vaud and Geneva.
+This difference is nonetheless only significant in the cantons of Zurich, Fribourg, Solothurn, Graubünden and Vaud.

 Share of persons saying that they suffered from a chronic or long-term disease or health problem, i.e. minimum of 6 months.